 The quality score is important to keep in mind when working on various parts of your ad.
 Our PPC marketing agency in Fort Lauderdale offers a variety of unique service offerings to improve your online marketing.
 We have put together the following guide on how to keep your AdWords quality score riding high.

 Landing Page Changes: Landing page changes can affect your quality score, so make sure your page stays relevant to the keywords and focus of your ad.
-Landing pages should be responsive so that no matter device people are using, your site is user-friendly.
-Make sure your landing page passes the Google Mobile Friendly test and the Google Page Speed Insights test as well.
+Landing pages should be responsive so that no matter what device people are using, your site is user-friendly.
+Make sure your landing page passes the Google Mobile-Friendly Test and the Google Page Speed Insights test as well.
 If you want your business to rank on Google, with or without AdWords, these are important factors.

-Extensions: Extensions are an important part of quality score because they improve your click through rate and overall campaign performance.
-Google automatically shows the highest performing extensions and formats (those with the highest click through rates) so those ads with good extensions will contribute to an ad’s good quality score.
+Extensions: Extensions are an important part of a quality score because they improve your click-through rate and overall campaign performance.
+Google automatically shows the highest performing extensions and formats (those with the highest click-through rates) so those ads with good extensions will contribute to an ad’s good quality score.

 Ad Group and Text Changes: Ad group changes and text ad changes can negatively affect your quality score if you aren’t careful.
 Your keywords and ad texts are related, so if you delete or remove that link, you can tank your quality score.
 Make sure you move your keywords from one group to another and copy ads from group to group.
 Never delete anything or you’ll risk hurting your quality score.
 Our PPC marketing agency in Fort Lauderdale can help you make smooth changes to ad groups and text.